Scientific-Computing-Lab/MPI-rigen/README.md

 # MPI Code Generation through Domain-Specific Language Models
-The imperative need to scale computation across numerous nodes accentuates the significance of efficient parallel com- puting, particularly in the realm of Message Passing Inter- face (MPI) integration.
-While MPI serves as a cornerstone for large-scale parallelism, its seamless integration into codebases, especially concerning domain decomposition, has proven chal- lenging.
+The imperative need to scale computation across numerous nodes accentuates the significance of efficient parallel com- puting, particularly in the realm of Message Passing Interface (MPI) integration.
+While MPI serves as a cornerstone for large-scale parallelism, its seamless integration into codebases, especially concerning domain decomposition, has proven challenging.
 Static tools aimed at addressing this hurdle have exhib- ited limited effectiveness and scalability.
-Surprisingly, contem- porary language models designed for code-related problem- solving have demonstrated utility in parallel programming tasks such as OpenMP shared memory pragma generation.
+Surprisingly, contemporary language models designed for code-related problem- solving have demonstrated utility in parallel programming tasks such as OpenMP shared memory pragma generation.
 However, the nuanced task of generating intricate, multi-functional MPI codes across diverse locations has remained unexplored.
-This study first investigates the performance of state-of- the-art language models in generating MPI codes using varied context sizes for next-token predictions, employing the HP- CorpusMPI dataset (based on MPICodeCorpus and HPCor- pus).
+This study first investigates the performance of state-of- the-art language models in generating MPI codes using varied context sizes for next-token predictions, employing the HPCorpusMPI dataset (based on MPICodeCorpus and HPCorpus).
 Findings reveal that widely used models like GPT-3.5 and specialized multi-lingual code models like PolyCoder exhibit notable performance degradation when generating MPI codes compared to their outcomes for general-purpose codes.
-In con- trast, domain-specific models like MonoCoder, pre-trained for the C and C++ languages associated with MPI, outper- form larger models, showcasing high generality capabilities, especially when local misleading semantics are mitigated.
+In contrast, domain-specific models like MonoCoder, pre-trained for the C and C++ languages associated with MPI, outperform larger models, showcasing high generality capabilities, especially when local misleading semantics are mitigated.
 Subsequently, we introduce a dedicated downstream task, fine-tuning MonoCoder on HPCorpusMPI, resulting in the creation of MPIrigen.
-We propose an innovative pre-process for completion only after observing the whole code, thus en- abling better completion with a wider context.
-Comparative analysis against PolyCoder fine-tuning and GPT zero-shot performance, using a novel HPC-oriented evaluation method, demonstrates that MPIrigen excels in generating accurate MPI functions up to 0.8 accuracy in location and function predic- tions, and with more than 0.9 accuracy for argument predic- tions.
-The success of this tailored solution underscores the importance of domain-specific fine-tuning in optimizing lan- guage models for parallel computing code generation, paving the way for a new generation of automatic parallelization tools.
+We propose an innovative pre-process for completion only after observing the whole code, thus enabling better completion with a wider context.
+Comparative analysis against PolyCoder fine-tuning and GPT zero-shot performance, using a novel HPC-oriented evaluation method, demonstrates that MPIrigen excels in generating accurate MPI functions up to 0.8 accuracy in location and function predictions, and with more than 0.9 accuracy for argument predic- tions.
+The success of this tailored solution underscores the importance of domain-specific fine-tuning in optimizing language models for parallel computing code generation, paving the way for a new generation of automatic parallelization tools.

 ## Desired Objective  ##